 Size: Structural perfection should never be sacrificed for height.
 Dogs should be evaluated for this parameter at maturity.
-Weight of a Shiloh Shepherd is what represents an optimal condition for the individual dog/bitch.
+The weight of a Shiloh Shepherd is what represents an optimal condition for the individual dog/bitch.
 Height at withers to length of body: 10 to 9.
-The depth of chest is nearly 55% of the height at withers.
+The depth of the chest is nearly 55% of the height at withers.

-Proportion: The desired height for males, at the top the highest point of the shoulder blade, can be no less than 28″ with the ideal height of 30″ or more preferred.
-Minimal weight for bitches is 80 pounds at maturity and the ideal being 100 to 120 pounds.
+Proportion: The desired height for males, at the top of the shoulder blade’s highest point, can be no less than 28″ with the ideal height of 30″ or more preferred.
+Minimal weight for bitches is 80 pounds at maturity, and the ideal being 100 to 120 pounds.

 The head is broad and noble, slightly domed and in proportion to the body.